Requesting presentations by Career and Professional Development [CPD]

 Please make your presentation request at least two weeks in advance.
 Sometimes we are able to accommodate short-term requests, sometimes we're not.
 Please note we are heavily booked early in the semester and prior to job fairs.

 In addition to basic request info such as date(s), start and end times, the request form asks for information on the size and composition of your group — such as whether undergraduate or graduate level students, academic class levels of undergraduates, majors, etc.

 If you have a working relationship with a member of our staff, feel free to reach out to that person directly to discuss your request.
 You will still need to complete the request form, and if your contact person has already consented to cover the presentation, you'll simply indicate that in the text box after "is this request... already... scheduled?"
 Say "yes" and give the advisor's name.

-The request form lets you select a primary and secondary topic.
+The request form gives you a list of many career-related topics, and enables you select a primary and secondary topic.